2010 UCF Knights football team: Conference USA Championship Game

 UCF hosted the Conference USA Championship for the third time in its six years of existence.
 The Knights jumped out to a quick lead with a 13-play, 73-yard drive that ended with a 5-yard TD pass from Jeff Godfrey to Latavius Murray.
-UCF would score again as the first-half ended with a 29–yard field goal by Nick Cattoi, which led to a 10–0 Knight lead at the half.
-The Knights would stretch the lead to 17–0, by scoring on a 36–yard run by Latavius Murray.
+UCF scored again as the first half ended with a 29–yard field goal by Nick Cattoi, which led to a 10–0 Knight lead at the half.
+The Knights stretched the lead to 17–0, by scoring on a 36–yard run by Latavius Murray.
 The UCF defense proved dominant, with five sacks, six quarterback hurries and two interceptions, and did not allow an SMU score until the fourth quarter.
 UCF defeated SMU 17–7 to capture their second C-USA title.
-The seven points allowed by the Knights is a C-USA title game record for fewest points allowed to an opponent.
-The Knights now lead the all-time series against SMU 3–0.
+The seven points allowed by the Knights was a C-USA title game record for fewest points allowed to an opponent.
+The Knights now led the all-time series against SMU 3–0.
 Jeffrey Godfrey went 15-for-19 for 167 yards and a touchdown.
-Godfrey's 78.9% completion percentage is a record for a C-USA championship game.
-Latavius Murray rushed for 94 yards on 20 carries for a touchdown, and had 2 receptions for 21 yards with a touchdown.
-Ronnie Weaver had 8 carries for 35 yards, and Kamar Aiken had 4 receptions for 52 yards.
+Godfrey's 78.9% completion percentage was a record for a C-USA championship game.
+Latavius Murray rushed for 94 yards on 20 carries for a touchdown, and had two receptions for 21 yards with a touchdown.
+Ronnie Weaver had eight carries for 35 yards, and Kamar Aiken had four receptions for 52 yards.
 For his performance, RB Latavius Murray earned the C-USA Championship Game MVP award.

-The Knights tied the school record for wins, 10, and will be playing in the Liberty Bowl for the second time in four years.
-UCF has now won three-straight games, and 8 of the last 9.
+The Knights tied the school record for wins, 10, and would be playing in the Liberty Bowl for the second time in four years.
+UCF had now won three straight games, and eight of the last nine.
 Following the game, the Knights placed 24th in the Coaches Poll, 25th in the Harris poll, and in the AP Poll were first in the 'others receiving votes' category, ranking them unofficially at number 26.
 With the rankings, UCF earned its first appearance in the BCS Standings, ranking 25th overall, and becoming the 83rd team to be represented in the rankings.

-Due to the tendency for fans to shake "The Bouncehouse," ESPN2 for their television production set up a camera position outside the stadium to eliminate camera bounce caused by the crowd.
+Due to the tendency for fans to shake "The Bouncehouse," ESPN2, for their television production, set up a camera position outside the stadium to eliminate camera bounce caused by the crowd.